mystenmark/sips/sips/sip-58.md

 1. Pass a `FundsWithdrawal` as a transaction input.
 2. Call `withdraw_funds_from_object` - more on this below.

 When `redeem_funds()` is called, an accumulator event is emitted which marks the funds as withdrawn.
-This withdraw is _settled_ by the next settlement transaction.
+This withdrawal is _settled_ by the next settlement transaction.

 ### Object withdrawals.